comp195/JobHunter/README.md

 ## How is the Website Hosted?
 Using a service called `Netlify`.
-The React code is pushed to a repository located here https://github.com/dvasavda/create-react-app-job-hunter-test and upon each push, Netlify (https://www.netlify.com) will build a new version of the website.
-It's almost like live CI/CD where a new build happens for each new push.
+Whenever new code is pushed to this repository on branch `master`, Netlify (https://www.netlify.com) will build a new version of the website.
+Netlify uses CI/CD to detect updates to the branch and will automatically update the webpage.

 ## Is the website Static or Dynamic?
 Is the data live or static?
 - The website is Static.
 Hosting a dynamic website with React will run the project into using paid web hosting services which is out of the scope for this.
 This project runs as a proof-of-concept that multiple job hunting websites can be aggregated into one.
 As a side note, the service can be created into a dynamic one as the code is fully prepared for it.